 This part of the document determines the power given to individual members, managers, and officers.
 It should specify who may sign legally binding contracts and crucial documents and set up bank accounts, and what kind of authority they have over the LLC’s affairs.

-Additionally, this section regulates the voting process for decision making within the company: how the votes are allocated and the number of votes needed to come to a decision on particular actions.
+Overall, this section regulates the voting process for decision-making within the company: how the votes are allocated and the number of votes needed to come to a decision on particular actions.

 Article V - Identify Your Officers